Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-accessing.md

 #### Using Our Command Line Tool

-Our command line tool provides a `db-tunnel` command that creates an SSH encrypted tunnel, allowing remote access to your PostgreSQL® addon.
+Our command line tool provides a `db-tunnel` command that creates an SSH encrypted tunnel between the computer running the command and our platform, allowing remote secured access to your PostgreSQL® addon.

-This tunnel does not provide any additional security layer.
-We only verify that your public key is registered on our platform.
-It acts as an encrypted bridge between the computer running the command and our infrastructure.

 1. Make sure you have correctly [setup the Scalingo command line tool]({% post_url platform/cli/2000-01-01-start %})
 2. Make sure you have correctly [setup SSH authentication]({% post_url platform/getting-started/2000-01-01-first-steps %})